crate/tsperf/tsperf/write/README.md

 + No index is created, to query data indices must be created manually.
 + Insert of multiple schemas into a single table is not possible as the table schema is only created once.
-+ psycopg2 does not have the best insert performance for TimescaleDB (see [here](https://docs.timescale.com/latest/tutorials/quickstart-python#insert_rows)) to insert a lot of metrics it is advised to split [IDs](#id_start) over multiple data-generator instances.
++ psycopg2 does not have the best insert performance for TimescaleDB (see [here](https://docs.timescale.com/latest/tutorials/quickstart-python#insert_rows)) to insert a lot of data points, it is advised to split [IDs](#id_start) over multiple data-generator instances.
 + TimescaleDB can be used with distributed hypertables.
 To test the data_generator on hypertables, the `TIMESCALE_DISTRIBUTED` environment variable must be set to `True`.